Cyberpanel

 If you’re hosting with CloudCareHost, you can easily monitor and fix these using CyberPanel’s dashboard, or contact our team for a quick optimization checkup.

-3. Checking Resource and Bandwidth Usage in CyberPanel
+3. How to Check Bandwidth & Resource Usage in CyberPanel

 CyberPanel offers several built-in tools to track what’s using up your bandwidth or CPU.